boblemaire/IoTaWatt/Docs/CTbasics.rst

 *The installation of CTs can be dangerous and/or cause hazardous situations resulting serious injury or death.
 Worldwide, there are a variety of electrical conventions, regulations and standards.
-It is the user's responsibility to insure that the installer is qualified and all local codes and regulations are followed.*
+It is the user's responsibility to ensure that the installer is qualified and all local codes and regulations are followed.*

 To measure the current in a circuit, a CT is installed on one, and